 When Do Payments Start?

-After closing a successful campaign, payments generally start after a business begins generating revenues for one full calendar month.
+After closing a successful campaign, payments generally start after a business has generated revenue for one full calendar month.
+This is different than when the term of the note begins, which commences in accordance with the terms of the note purchase agreement.
 Usually businesses begin receiving revenues after they’ve opened to the public.
-If a business does not have revenues, then no payments are due.
+If a business does not have revenues, then no payment is due.

 When Do Payments End?

-Payments end when the business pays you back your total payment, or when the maturity date is up, whichever is earlier.
+Payments end when the business pays you back your total payment amount.

-The investment multiple determines what the total amount a business will pay you.
+The investment multiple determines the total amount a business must pay you.
 In this case:

-So if the investment’s maturity date is in 48 months, but the business pays you $2,000 by month 40, then payments stop at month 40.
-If it’s been 48 months and the business has only paid you $1,500, then the business contractually owes you $500 at the maturity date or risks default.
+So if the investment’s maturity date is in 48 months, but the business pays you $2,000 in 40 months, then payments stop at 40 months.
+If it’s been 48 months and the business has only paid you $1,500, then the business would be required to pay the remaining $500 at the maturity date.

-Disclaimer: This example is for illustrative purposes only and does not reflect an actual deal or performance.
-The terms of each deal differ.
-The total payments above do not take into account NextSeed fees of 2% on each payment made to investors.
+Disclaimer: This example is for illustrative purposes only and does not reflect any actual current or previous offering on NextSeed.
+The terms of each offering of securities on NextSeed will differ.
+The total payments above do not take into account NextSeed administrative fees taken from each payment made to investors.
 The exact length of time that it will take a business to pay each investor in full cannot be known in advance.
 Payments are not guaranteed or insured and investors may lose some or all of the principal invested if the business cannot make its payments.
-There are currently no opportunities to exit or resale NextSeed investments.
+There are currently no opportunities to exit or resell NextSeed investments.
 After an offering has closed, your investment is committed to the business.